catseye/Lariat/README.md

 this abstract data type, and possibly variations on it, in various programming languages.

-The version of the Lariat abstract data type defined by this document is version 0.1.
-To be promoted to 1.0 once vetted sufficiently.
+The version of the Lariat defined by this document is 0.1.
+This version number will be promoted to 1.0 once vetted sufficiently.

 #### Table of Contents